meilisearch/specifications/text/0059-geo-search.md

 - Filter documents by a given geo radius using the built-in filter `_geoRadius({lat}, {lng}, {distance_in_meters})`.
 It is possible to cumulate several geo-search filters within the `filter` field.
 - Sort documents in ascending/descending order around a geo point. e.g. `_geoPoint({lat}, {lng}):asc`.
 - It is possible to filter and/or sort by geographical criteria of the user's choice.
+- `_geo` must be set as a filterable attribute to use geo filtering capabilities.
+- `_geo` must be set as a sortable attribute to use geo sort capabilities.
 - There is no `geo` ranking rule that can be manipulated by the user.
 This one is automatically integrated in the ranking rule `sort` by default and activated by sorting using the `_geoPoint({lat}, {lng})` built-in sort rule.
 - Using `_geoPoint({lat}, {lng})` in the `sort` parameter at search leads the engine to return a `_geoDistance` within the search results.
 This field represents the distance in meters of the document from the specified `_geoPoint`.